cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

           start: 'npm start' # start server before running tests
 ```

 In all cases, you are using `run` and `install` job definitions that Cypress provides inside the orb.
-Using the orb brings simplicity and static checks of parameters to CircleCI configuration.
+Using the orb brings simplicity and staticly checks the parameters of the CircleCI configuration.

-You can find multiple examples at [our orb examples page](https://github.com/cypress-io/circleci-orb/blob/master/docs/examples.md) and in the [cypress-example-circleci-orb](https://github.com/cypress-io/cypress-example-circleci-orb) project.
+You can find multiple examples at our [orb examples page](https://github.com/cypress-io/circleci-orb/blob/master/docs/examples.md) and in the [cypress-example-circleci-orb](https://github.com/cypress-io/cypress-example-circleci-orb) project.

 #### Example `.circleci/config.yml` v2 config file